tdiprima/ML-Python-Projects/tensorflow-js/TensorFlowjs.md

 So the end result is an array of 100 sub-arrays, each containing a single number representing the index of that sub-array in the original array.
 This array is then passed to the `tf.tensor2d()` function, which creates a new 2D tensor with this data.

-In other words, we're **creating a simple dataset** where the input is a 100-dimensional vector of all zeros, and the output is a 100-dimensional vector where each element corresponds to its index in the vector.
-This is a **toy example** used to demonstrate how to train and use a basic machine learning model with TensorFlow.js.
+In other words, we're **creating a simple dataset** where

+* the input is a 100-dimensional vector of all zeros, and
+* the output is a 100-dimensional vector
+  * where each element corresponds to its index in the vector.

+This is a toy example used to demonstrate how to train and use a basic machine learning model with TensorFlow.js. 🚂

 ### What the heck is this (2)